CeneroLLC/Cenero-App-Kit-Docs/README.md

 Create a pull request adding your name to the list of contributors below followed by brief message

 - Name / Message
-- Trevor Payne / I Did this - Testing
+- Trevor Payne / I Did this - Testing - With the team
 - Joe Dye / Adding my name